-The severity of withdrawal symptoms experienced varies greatly from person-to-person depending on factors such as the chemical makeup of the individual and the seriousness of the addiction.
+The severity of withdrawal symptoms experienced varies greatly from person to person, depending on factors such as the chemical makeup of the individual and the seriousness of the addiction.
 Typically there is a progression of symptoms, from anxiety and insomnia to flu-like experiences.
-These symptoms are usually experienced within 6-12 hours after the last dose and can last for weeks or months (although usually only a week if a medical professional is assisting in the detox).
+These symptoms are usually experienced within 6-12 hours after the last dose.
+Sometimes, they can last for weeks or months (although usually only a week if a medical professional is assisting in the detox).

-A typical timeframe for withdrawal symptoms could look like:
+A typical timeframe for withdrawal symptoms could look like this:

-- Stage 1 (The Beginning): The drug is leaving the body within the first 6-12 hours after the last dose.
+- Stage 1 (The Beginning): The drug leaves the body within the first 6-12 hours after the last dose.
 Symptoms such as insomnia and anxiety are common during this stage.

-- Stage 3 (The Downward Slope): Days 5-14, flu-like symptoms are typically gone, however, anxiety and insomnia are still common during this period of time.
+- Stage 3 (The Downward Slope): On days 5-14, flu-like symptoms are typically gone.
+However, anxiety and insomnia are still common during this time.

-- Stage 4 (The Return): After day 14, the user typically returns back to normal functioning but may still have some lingering withdrawal symptoms.
+- Stage 4 (The Return): After day 14, the user typically returns to normal functioning but may still have lingering withdrawal symptoms.

 How to Get Help When Detoxing off Xanax

-As previously stated, detoxing off Xanax with professional medical help is highly recommended in order to ensure detox is approached safely and with minimal withdrawal symptoms for the user.
-As such, detoxing in a drug and alcohol rehabilitation center can be most beneficial since it offers the additional, individualized medical help one needs to transition from Xanax dependency to sobriety.
+It bears repeating that detoxing off Xanax with professional medical help is highly recommended to ensure detox is approached safely and with minimal withdrawal symptoms for the user.
+Therefore, detoxing in a rehabilitation center is ideal since it offers the additional, individualized medical help one needs to transition from Xanax dependency to sobriety.
 Through counseling, support group meetings, and other forms of therapy, one can develop the skills needed to maintain sobriety long-term and a drug-free life that one deserves.